joe-gz/baseballVisuals/README.md

 ## Use

 **NOTE - currently this app is still in the process of obtaining access through Yahoo's oAuth.
 Therefore, there is only sample data.
-To view the data right now, please search for league ID 82326**
+To view the data right now, please search for league ID 82326.**
 To search for one's league, you need to know your league ID for your Yahoo league.
 Simply set that in the search field and your data should populate

 ## Installation

 **mongodb must be running**
-**NPM Install**
+- NPM Install
 - Suggest using "nodemon"
 - Must be using SASS for styling changes